Fritter

-A fritter is a portion of meat, seafood, fruit, vegetables, or other ingredients which have been battered or breaded, or just a portion of dough without further ingredients, that is deep-fried.
+A fritter is a portion of meat, seafood, fruit, vegetables, or other ingredients which has been battered or breaded, or just a portion of dough without further ingredients, that is deep-fried.
 Fritters are prepared in both sweet and savory varieties.

 Definition

 The 1854 edition of An American Dictionary of the English Language by Noah Webster defines fritter as a transitive verb meaning "to cut meat into small pieces to be fried".
 Another definition from 1861 is given as "a pancake cont. chopped fruit, poultry, fish; also a small piece of meat fried".